 - Help to fund the “Safe to Learn” campaign to end violence in and around schools

-- Programs that help families and guide positive parenting skills
+- Programs that assist families and instruct positive parenting skills

 - Life skills and social development opportunities for children and adolescents to enable them to manage their anger, deal with conflicts, and develop the required social ability to resolve trouble.